 An ISRC is an “international standard recording code” and identifies a particular recording of a track.
 All releases are required to have and assigned ISRC.
 At Symphonic, we provide these codes for you when creating your release and you can use your own if you have your own designation.

 ISRC's are essential and if you are bringing over catalog to us, you'll want to use the same codes to ensure playlist placements and streams remain in tact.

 Also if you were with a record label and/or with a previous distribution company and you've wondered what your ISRC codes are or were, you can use this resource!

 A UPC is a 12-digit “universal product code” and is similar to a barcode or serial number.
-It gives your release a unique identity.
-All releases are required to have this and we do take care of assigning them to releases.
-Some distributors and aggregators may charge per release while we only have a one time sign-up fee to cover the cost of creation and assignation.
+It provides your release a unique identity.
+All releases are required to have a unique UPC and we take care of assigning them to releases.

-Traditionally these codes have been used in physical distribution as well as for CD's.
 If you have your own UPC or ISRC codes you can use these instead of codes provided by Symphonic.
-Just enter the code during the creation of the release instead of getting one from Symphonic.

 If you already have released your content physically you need to use a different UPC code for the digital release (they are separate products).
 However, you can use the same ISRC's.

 The codes provided by Symphonic are codes registered with our company from GS1 (GS1 develops and maintains standards for barcodes).
 Symphonic is not identified as the rights holder unless we register the client's content with an organization via publishing administration or neighboring rights services and state we are a rights holder to collect on the client's behalf.
 On the UPC, we have a designation from GS1 as well as a unique identifier for every single release.
 The UPC combination is confirmed via the instructions that GS1 has given Symphonic.